mrkkrp/markkarpov.com/tutorial/th.md

     Use -ddump-if-trace to get an idea of which file caused the error
 ```

-*This is scary.* I'll save your time and we won't go into the internals of
+*This is scary.* I'll save you the time, and we won't go into the internals of
 `liftData` here.
 Suffice it to say that `liftData` uses
-[`toConstr`][to-constr] internally which returns `pack` for `Text`.
+[`toConstr`][to-constr] internally, which returns `pack` for `Text`.
 The rest
 of the machinery apparently expects this `pack` function to be in the same
-module the data type is defined, `Data.Text.Internal`, but `pack` is defined
+module the data type is defined in, `Data.Text.Internal`, but `pack` is
-in `Data.Text`, thus we get the error.
+defined in `Data.Text`, so we get the error.

-`Text` is a pretty common type, how do we lift it?
-The first step would be
+`Text` is a pretty common type; how do we lift it?
+The first step would be to
-to define a lifting function manually:
+define a lifting function manually:

 ```haskell
 liftText :: Text -> Q Exp